rashmi-fit/coder/canada_percapital_income/Readme.md

 Given canada_percapital_income.csv retrieved from keggle

 Analysis:
+- This is a simple linear regression model using one variable
 - Imported the necessary libraries
 - Read the csv file
 - Verify if any null values exist